tsileo/bakthat/README.rst

 Bakthat
 =======

+**I stopped working on bakthat, I'm now working on another backup-related project: [blobstash](https://github.com/tsileo/blobstash)/[blobsnap](https://github.com/tsileo/blobsnap).
+If somebody want to be a collaborator and continue development, please open an issue.**

 Bakthat is a MIT licensed backup framework written in Python, it's both a command line tool and a Python module that helps you manage backups on Amazon `S3 <http://aws.amazon.com/s3/>`_/`Glacier <http://aws.amazon.com/glacier/>`_ and OpenStack `Swift <http://swift.openstack.org>`_.
 It automatically compress, encrypt (symmetric encryption) and upload your files.

 Here are some features: